-These instabilities may require modifications of the growth strategies, thus developing adequate models to build surface morphology diagrams becomes crucial for the technological success.
-Prior art has been focused especially on the step bunching mode, with the most significant models \cite{Liu1998, Tersoff1995, Krasteva2016} of step dynamics modeling the system as points on a line that attract and repulse each other with forces proportional to some (often non-linear) functions of the terrace-widths, i.e. the step-to-step distances.
-Coarse-grained models \cite{Stoyanov1998, Stoyanov1998b, PTVV2002, Krug2005} yield smooth versions of the overall surface profile and, more crucially, permit a direct scaling analysis.
-These scaling relationships create a framework of universality classes that all past and future models should be evaluated against.
-Broadly these models can be thought of as (1+1)D ones, since they represent the vicinal surfaces as a one-dimensional staircase-like structure.
+These instabilities may require modifications of the growth strategies, thus developing adequate models to build surface morphology diagrams becomes crucial for technological success.
+Prior art has focused primarily on the step bunching mode, with the most significant models of step dynamics \citep{Liu1998, Tersoff1995, Krasteva2016} treating the system as points on a line that attract and repel each other with forces proportional to (often non-linear) functions of terrace widths (step-to-step distances).
+Coarse-grained models \citep{Stoyanov1998, Stoyanov1998b, PTVV2002, Krug2005} yield smooth versions of the overall surface profile and, more crucially, permit direct scaling analysis.
+These scaling relationships create a framework of universality classes against which all past and future models should be evaluated.
+Broadly, these approaches can be thought of as (1+1)D, since they represent vicinal surfaces as a one-dimensional, staircase-like structure.

-In more recent times, the so-called VicCA models have been developed which approach the problem from an atomistic point of view \cite{zaluska-kotur_step_2021, Chabowska-JCG, Chabowska-PRB,chabowska_surface_2025}.
+In more recent times, the so-called VicCA models have been developed, which approach the problem of homoepitaxial growth from an atomistic point of view \citep{zaluska-kotur_step_2021, Chabowska-JCG, Chabowska-PRB,chabowska_surface_2025, Redkov2025}.
 VicCA models are a combination of a Cellular Automaton (CA), which implements the basic terrace-ledge/step-kink growth rules, completed by a Monte Carlo module to simulate the diffusion of adatoms through the disordered phase.
 These models have been successful in obtaining quantitative estimates of the growth regimes in terms of scaling laws.
-The main weakness of VicCA models is that their results are only available through numerical investigation and it is often intractable to derive quantitative criteria to determine the surface (in-)stability.
-Nonetheless, their flexibility is such that we put a special focus to VicCA models in the present work.
+The main weakness of VicCA models is that their results are only available through numerical investigation, and it is often intractable to derive quantitative criteria to determine the surface (in-)stability.
+Nonetheless, their flexibility is such that we put a special focus on VicCA models in the present work.